Globalization Has Created a Chinese Monster

 But this story of global cosmopolitan peace has been on the rocks for some time.
 Russian privatization in the 1990s ultimately produced a mafia state controlled by an oligarchy.
 More broadly — with a few exceptions, mainly in Eastern Europe, where democracy did take hold (current problems notwithstanding) — capitalism has expanded since the end of the Cold War in spite of democracy, not alongside it.

 And nowhere is this more evident than in China.
-It’s now abundantly clear that despite the West’s pious belief in the transformative power of free markets to encourage “reform,” China is headed toward more, not less autocracy.
+It’s now abundantly clear that despite the pious neoliberal belief in the transformative power of free markets to encourage “reform,” China is headed toward more, not less autocracy.
 Indeed, it might not be an exaggeration to say that China has broken a path toward a new form of totalitarianism in which one man will sit atop a police state with access to ubiquitous data gathered about citizens by social media and online shopping platforms and a vast human and electronic surveillance apparatus to track their every move.
 Look no further than the ghastly “social credit score” system that Beijing wants to roll out by 2020 to get a sense of how wrong the idea has proven to be that free markets will bring about democratic change, or even minor liberalizing reform in China.
 A billion people may have been lifted out of poverty, but only to find themselves living under cyber-totalitarianism.

 The geopolitical consequences of this realization could be very profound indeed.
 In the Cold War, the West faced totalitarian communist regimes whose economic model and political system were both alien to what the “free world” claimed to stand for.
 Of course, the link between capitalism and democracy was always tenuous, not least given the reality that many of the West’s allies were not democratic.
 But now, if it was ever in doubt, we know for sure that capitalism and democracy don’t have to go together: Capitalism is up for grabs, and you don’t even need to support the Pax Americana to plug into it.